Jet315/AdvancedSmelting/README.md

 - Use the command /smelt reload, or stop and start the server to reload the configuration file!

 # API
-For Developers who want to hook into the plugin:
+For Developers who want to hook into the plugin any events found here can be used: https://github.com/Jet315/AdvancedSmelting/tree/master/me/jet315/smelting/events
-The event 'SmeltingStartEvent' is called whenever a player starts a smelting process.
-More information can be found here

 # Support
 Any problems, questions or suggestions send me a PM on Spigot!